 Many work hours can be lost to footage in formats that render slowly or need to be transcoded.
 But fear not!
 Once you unlock the knowledge of codecs and containers, you’ll be able to continue your quest toward great video.

-There’s a multitude of reasons that video format is important.
+There’s a multitude of reasons that video format is important for video editing.
 If you understand the format that a camera shoots in, then you can calculate how much storage space you will need for the footage you plan to shoot.
 To know if editing or color correction software can handle you video natively or if it will need to be transcoded, you have to know the format of the footage.
 When a film festival or broadcaster asks for a delivery format for video, the better you understand it, the easier it will be to have your project looking the best it can.

 What exactly is a format?

 When someone asks what format a video is in, they often want to know what container and codec were used to make it — and possibly what standard it is encoded to — unless, of course, the video is from the dark ages.
 Then they usually want to know what kind of videotape it’s stored on and hope that they can find something that will still play it back.

 A codec is the order used to layout the data of an audio or video file in such a way that it may be utilized for playback, editing or changing to other codecs (transcoding).
 Codecs are used to organize media data, but that data is held within a container.
 There are many different types of audio and video codecs, and they each have their own advantages.